1. General provisions

 • The Exhibitor is not present at its stand 24 hours before the beginning of the event, for any reason whatsoever.
 The Organiser may deem such default a cancellation of the Exhibitor’s participation and shall be free to make other arrangements with respect to the stand’s location, in which case the Exhibitor shall not be entitled to claim any refund or compensation;

-• The Participant cancels its reservation on any date whatsoever and for any reason whatsoever; or
+• The Participant purports to cancel its reservation on any date whatsoever and for any reason whatsoever; or

 • At the time of its registration, the Participant provides information that is false, erroneous or becomes inaccurate and, as a result thereof, it is refused admission to the event;

-The Participant warrants the Organiser that it holds all intellectual property rights in the content defined below and in the materials exhibited, or that it holds the authorisations necessary to display and/or distribute them in connection with the event.
+The Participant warrants the Organiser that it or its licensors own all intellectual property rights in and to the content defined below and in the materials exhibited, or that it holds the authorisations necessary to display and/or distribute them in connection with the event.

 To ensure the complete transparency of the event, at the Organiser’s request, the Participant shall provide all catalogues and/or brochures, or the media containing them, related to the products and rights it offers.

-The Participant shall inform the Organiser in writing if it plans to broadcast music at its stand and/or in its advertising space, and shall file all required reports, in particular with the SACEM, and make the payments associated therewith.
+The Participant shall inform the Organiser in writing if it plans to broadcast music at its stand and/or assigned location and/or in its advertising space, and shall file all required reports, in particular (but without limitation), with the SACEM (the French, Performing Rights Society) and/or other, relevant regulatory body and make the payments associated therewith.

-The Participant shall hold the Organiser harmless in the event of any recourse on the grounds of non-compliance with these obligations.
+The Participant shall indemnify and hold the Organiser harmless in the event of any recourse on the grounds of non-compliance with these obligations contained in this clause.

 This Media is protected and the Participant shall therefore not use it in any manner whatsoever without the Organiser’s prior written agreement.